 Each year on September 21 the World Council of Churches (WCC) calls churches and parishes to observe the International Day of Prayer for Peace.
 September 21 is also the United Nations-sponsored International Day of Peace.
 The United Church of Christ is one of the WCC's 349 member churches.

-Michael Neuroth, the UCC's policy advocate for international issues, has authored this third article (of a four part series) in response to national and international efforts at creating renewed interest in the tenets of "Just Peace" within faith communities.
+Michael Neuroth, the UCC's policy advocate for international issues, has authored this third article (of a three part series) in response to national and international efforts at creating renewed interest in the tenets of "Just Peace" within faith communities.

 In March of this year, the central committee of the World Council of Churches commended for study, reflection, and common action a new “Ecumenical Call to Just Peace.”
 The document calls on Christians around the world to “commit themselves to the Way of Just Peace.”